n3d1117/website/content/blog/long-live-tweetbot/index.md

 ---
 title: Long live Tweetbot
-description: This blog post describes how to continue using the Tweetbot iOS app after it was suspended, by swapping their Twitter API key with your own using a man-in-the-middle proxy to reroute authentication requests.
+description: How to continue using the Tweetbot iOS app after it was suspended, by swapping their Twitter API key with your own using a man-in-the-middle proxy to reroute authentication requests.
 date: 2023-01-19T05:24:54.000Z
 slug: long-live-tweetbot
 tags: [ios, tweetbot, twitter, mitm, proxy]